unified-ban/Docs/docs/welcome.md

 ```

 ### List all buttons
-We can use the `/welcomebuttons` ti display a list with all buttons:
+We can use the `/welcomebuttons` command to display a list with all buttons:

 ```
 /welcomebuttons